Joelayo/Week-2_Azure_CloudOps/README.md

 const API_BASE_URL = "http://localhost:portNumber";
 export default API_BASE_URL;
 ```
-make sure you EDIT above file depends on your scenario
+make sure you EDIT the above file depending on your scenario

 ```sh
 npm run build
 ```

-above command creat optimize build of the application in client folder. `build/` you will find all the files that you can serve through **Apache** or **Nginx**
+above command create optimize build of the application in the client folder. `build/` you will find all the files that you can serve through **Apache** or **Nginx**
 that's the whole setup of the frontend

 ##  🖥️ ️Installation of backend